starwisp/Civizard-tileset-archeology/README.md

 <b>More detailed view of pixel shifts, viewed in 'TiledGGD-PE-'; also see used values and palette view</b>

 ![middle correct tiles](https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/021c45cd-81ed-4c43-9a24-d9351c35a417)
-<b>Arrows point to problems: Last tile has some bytes missing (script cut too early?); Black areas could be normal but not sure. </b>
+<b>Arrows point to problems: Last tile has some bytes missing (script cut too early?); Black areas could be normal.
+The black area on position 1 in the decompressed terrain datafile occurs in the live game after sequential tile injection (see image in 6.2) as well on position 1, so we can infer that it may be intentional.</b>

 ????
 Known problems: delete later  - this is being worked on at the moment... for everyone just looking...
 WIP